termpaint/termpaint/doc/surface.rst

   Write a text given in the null terminated utf8 string ``string`` to the surface starting in cell ``x``, ``y``.
   Uses ``attr`` as attributes for all newly placed characters.

-  The length of run of cells where the characters will be placed can be calculated using the :doc:`string measurement functions<measuring>`.
+  The length of the run of cells where the characters will be placed can be calculated using the :doc:`string measurement functions<measuring>`.

   If any modified cells have previously been part of a multicell character cluster the cluster as a whole is erased.
   Cells not overwritten will keep their previous attributes (colors, etc).

   If ``string`` contains the special character :c:macro:`TERMPAINT_ERASED` the corresponding cells are marked as erased.

+.. c:function:: void termpaint_surface_write_with_len_attr(termpaint_surface *surface, int x, int y, const char *string, int len, const termpaint_attr *attr)

+  Like :c:func:`termpaint_surface_write_with_attr()` but does take a explicit length parameter instead of writing the string until it encounters a NUL character in the string.

 .. c:function:: void termpaint_surface_write_with_attr_clipped(termpaint_surface *surface, int x, int y, const char *string, const termpaint_attr *attr, int clip_x0, int clip_x1)